 There are many, many, many different types of wolf spiders, grass spiders, nursery web spiders etc..and there are many color variations.
 This makes generalizations difficult, but with the chart below I'm going to provide you with some photos and descriptions so that you can begin to narrow down your ID of those LBJs.

-Let's start with some pictures to help you begin to compare these species visually:
+Let's start with some pictures of common species to help you begin to compare them all visually:

 Notice, in the picture above, of the wolf spider the distinct tan strip coming down the cephalothorax (fused head and middle section) and the dark stripe on the abdomen.
 If you look closely you can also see that it has 3 rows of eyes (8 total eyes).